agaspardcilia/Timeflies_AuthServer/README.md

 # Timeflies_AuthServer
-This program is the authentification server made for Timeflies.
+This program is the authentication server made for Timeflies.

 Params :